fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 From: filip@subdomain.example.com
 ```

-If DMARC is set to protect `example.com` in strict mode an email from subdomain.example.com would fail as the domains do not match exactly.
+If DMARC is set to protect the `example.com` domain in a strict mode an email from `subdomain.example.com` would fail as the domains do not match exactly.
 However, in relaxed alignment mode DMARC would pass, because the root domain matches.
 Notice that in both cases SPF itself would pass.

 In the case of DKIM, identifier alignment means that the domain specified by the `d=` field of the DKIM headers has to pass and align to the domain found in the **From:** header.
 For example: